Misterbabou/docker-squid/README.md

 The Goal of this repo is to build a debian based docker running always the last version of squid release.

+## Version TAG

+All docker image are build with the following format : <squid_package_version>.<docker-squid-version>
+For instance for Squid version 6.9 the first image tag will be 6.9.0 If minor changes are made to the docker (without changing the squid version) last degit will be incremented.

 ## Important note

 A recent security Audit was made on Squid showing multiple vulnerabilities.
 Most of them are not resolved yet.